flaviobordonidev/leanpubabrandnewcms/01-base/01-new_app_with_ubuntu_multipass/06_00-new_app.md

       remove  config/initializers/new_framework_defaults_7_0.rb
          run  bundle install
 Fetching gem metadata from https://rubygems.org/...........
-Resolving dependencies......
+Resolving dependencies.......
 Using rake 13.0.6
 Using concurrent-ruby 1.1.9
-Using i18n 1.8.11
+Using i18n 1.10.0
 Using minitest 5.15.0
 Using tzinfo 2.0.4
-Using activesupport 7.0.1
+Using activesupport 7.0.2.2
 Using builder 3.2.4
 Using erubi 1.10.0
 Using racc 1.6.0
-Using nokogiri 1.13.1 (x86_64-linux)
+Using nokogiri 1.13.3 (x86_64-linux)
 Using rails-dom-testing 2.0.3
 Using crass 1.0.6
-Using loofah 2.13.0
+Using loofah 2.14.0
 Using rails-html-sanitizer 1.4.2
-Using actionview 7.0.1
+Using actionview 7.0.2.2
 Using rack 2.2.3
 Using rack-test 1.1.0
-Using actionpack 7.0.1
+Using actionpack 7.0.2.2
 Using nio4r 2.5.8
 Using websocket-extensions 0.1.5
 Using websocket-driver 0.7.5
-Using actioncable 7.0.1
+Using actioncable 7.0.2.2
 Using globalid 1.0.0
-Using activejob 7.0.1
+Using activejob 7.0.2.2
-Using activemodel 7.0.1
+Using activemodel 7.0.2.2
-Using activerecord 7.0.1
+Using activerecord 7.0.2.2
 Using marcel 1.0.2
 Using mini_mime 1.1.2
-Using activestorage 7.0.1
+Using activestorage 7.0.2.2
 Using mail 2.7.1
 Using digest 3.1.0
 Using io-wait 0.2.1
 Using timeout 0.2.0
 Using net-protocol 0.1.2
 Using strscan 3.0.1
-Fetching net-imap 0.2.3
-Installing net-imap 0.2.3
+Using net-imap 0.2.3
 Using net-pop 0.1.1
 Using net-smtp 0.3.1
-Using actionmailbox 7.0.1
+Using actionmailbox 7.0.2.2
-Using actionmailer 7.0.1
+Using actionmailer 7.0.2.2
-Using actiontext 7.0.1
+Using actiontext 7.0.2.2
 Fetching public_suffix 4.0.6
 Installing public_suffix 4.0.6
 Fetching addressable 2.8.0
 Installing addressable 2.8.0
 Fetching bindex 0.8.1
-Installing bindex 0.8.1 with native extensions Fetching msgpack 1.4.2
+Installing bindex 0.8.1 with native extensions Fetching msgpack 1.4.5
-Installing msgpack 1.4.2 with native extensions Fetching bootsnap 1.10.1
+Installing msgpack 1.4.5 with native extensions Fetching bootsnap 1.10.3
-Installing bootsnap 1.10.1 with native extensions Using bundler 2.3.3
+Installing bootsnap 1.10.3 with native extensions Using bundler 2.3.7
 Using matrix 0.4.2
-Fetching regexp_parser 2.2.0
+Fetching regexp_parser 2.2.1
-Installing regexp_parser 2.2.0
+Installing regexp_parser 2.2.1
 Fetching xpath 3.2.0
 Installing xpath 3.2.0
 Fetching capybara 3.36.0
 Installing capybara 3.36.0
 Fetching childprocess 4.1.0
 Installing childprocess 4.1.0
-Fetching io-console 0.5.11
+Using io-console 0.5.11
-Installing io-console 0.5.11 with native extensions Fetching reline 0.3.1
+Fetching reline 0.3.1
 Installing reline 0.3.1
 Using irb 1.4.1
 Using debug 1.4.0
 Using method_source 1.0.0
 Using thor 1.2.1
-Using zeitwerk 2.5.3
+Using zeitwerk 2.5.4
-Using railties 7.0.1
+Using railties 7.0.2.2
-Fetching importmap-rails 1.0.2
+Fetching importmap-rails 1.0.3
-Installing importmap-rails 1.0.2
+Installing importmap-rails 1.0.3
 Fetching jbuilder 2.11.5
 Installing jbuilder 2.11.5
-Fetching pg 1.2.3
+Fetching pg 1.3.3
-Installing pg 1.2.3 with native extensions
+Installing pg 1.3.3 with native extensions
-Fetching puma 5.5.2
+Fetching puma 5.6.2
-Installing puma 5.5.2 with native extensions
+Installing puma 5.6.2 with native extensions
-Using rails 7.0.1
+Using rails 7.0.2.2
 Using rexml 3.2.5
 Fetching rubyzip 2.3.2
 Installing rubyzip 2.3.2
 Fetching selenium-webdriver 4.1.0
 Installing selenium-webdriver 4.1.0
-Fetching sprockets 4.0.2
+Fetching sprockets 4.0.3
-Installing sprockets 4.0.2
+Installing sprockets 4.0.3
 Fetching sprockets-rails 3.4.2
 Installing sprockets-rails 3.4.2
-Fetching stimulus-rails 1.0.2
+Fetching stimulus-rails 1.0.4
-Installing stimulus-rails 1.0.2
+Installing stimulus-rails 1.0.4
 Fetching turbo-rails 1.0.1
 Installing turbo-rails 1.0.1
 Fetching web-console 4.2.0